He's Watching: Release

 The film was released to video on demand on 21 July 2022.

 Reception

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 88% based on 8 reviews, with an average rating of 6.70/10.

-Chad Collins of Dread Central rated the film 4 stars out of 5, writing "Hypnotic and unique, He’s Watching is a testament to the staying power of found footage".
-Emily von Seele of the Daily Dead rated the film 3.5 stars out of 5.
-The film received a positive review in ScreenAnarchy.
+Chad Collins of Dread Central rated the film four stars out of five, writing: "Hypnotic and unique, He’s Watching is a testament to the staying power of found footage".
+Emily von Seele of the Daily Dead rated the film 3.5 stars out of five.
+The film received a positive review in Screen Anarchy.